research-software-reactor/code-testing-for-researchers/README.md

 * Identify and submit bug reports / feature requests on Pipelines where it falls short of research software requirements, primarily in terms of flexibility on worker node specifications
-* Identify shortfalls in AKS which would improve AKS+Jenkins for research software, in particular looking at heterogeneous worker nodes
+* Identify and submit bug reports / feature requests for shortfalls in AKS which would improve AKS+Jenkins for research software, in particular looking at heterogeneous worker nodes via multiple nodepools
 * Generate learning materials for handling large, low-value container images within CI
 * Generate learning materials which reduce existing technical learning to a level that is accessable and useful to non-technical researchers
-* Use devito, firedrake, and fluidity testing as specific examples in learning materials
+* Use devito, firedrake, and fluidity testing as specific examples in learning materials, in particular looking at handling large (in time, and in resources) test runs and handling different languages (Python, C++, Fortran)

 ## Learning prerequisites